AustralianBioCommons/how_to_findable_citable_software/pages/01_source_code.md

 ## How?

-You need version control in a public repository.
+You need to version control your work in a public repository.

 1. The first step is picking a suitable repository.
 Some options include:

 - {% tool "github" %},
 - {% tool "gitlab" %}

-If you aren't sure, you can check out {% tool "alt_to_vcs" %} to find more version control systems.
+2. If you aren't sure, you can check out {% tool "alt_to_vcs" %} to find more version control systems.

 ## Examples